Earnings, Retained Earnings, and Book-to-Market in the Cross Section of Expected Returns

 54 Pages Posted: 1 Mar 2017 Last revised: 25 Sep 2017

 Date Written: September 25, 2017

-Book value of equity consists of two main parts: retained earnings and contributed capital.
-Retained earnings-to-market subsumes book-to-market's predictive power in the cross section of stock returns, despite comprising only 42% of book value on average.
-Contributed capital has no predictive power.
-Retained earnings represent the difference between accumulated past earnings and accumulated past dividends.
-We find that the predictive power of retained earnings arises entirely from accumulated past earnings.
-Our results imply that book-to-market predicts returns because it is a proxy for earnings yield (Ball, 1978).
-These results cast doubt on the notion that book-to-market identities over- and undervalued securities.
+We delve into what causes the relation between book-to-market and the cross section of stock returns.
+Book value of equity consists of two main components that we expect contain different information about expected returns: retained earnings and contributed capital.
+Retained earnings-to-market subsumes book-to-market's power to predict the cross section of stock returns in pre- and post-Compustat U.S. data as well as in international data.
+Contributed capital-to-market has no predictive power.
+Retained earnings represent the accumulated difference between earnings and dividends.
+We show that retained earnings-to-market's predictive power stems entirely from accumulated earnings.
+Our thesis is that retained earnings-to-market---and, by extension, book-to-market---predicts returns because it is a good proxy for earnings yield (Ball,1978; Berk, 1995).

 Keywords: G11, G12, M41

 JEL Classification: Book-to-market, Contributed capital, Earnings yield, Mispricing, Retained earnings, Value premium